 First up, I can’t sing for toffee so this whole thing, to me, is remarkably impressive.
 I mean, really.

-Secondly, the judges’ choices inspire me, because they don’t always pick the “best” technical singers; they’re all great but sometimes the chosen ones are those who just appeal, who have individual quirks or something special, indefinable, that can be developed.
-They talk about originality, authenticity, and the emotion invested in the song.
-We listeners can feel it too; there are some singers out there who hold a raw, deep, human quality that can’t be ignored.
-Perhaps it’s something we all know and recognise, and it chimes within us — the truth or essence of someone, the need to sing, the heart and soul coming out of people who are often really young and probably terrified, yet somehow they shove themselves out there and go for it.
+Secondly, the judges don’t always pick the “best” technical singers; the chosen ones sometimes just appeal, have individual quirks or something indefinable that can be developed.
+Judges talk about originality, authenticity, and the emotion invested in the song.
+We can feel it too; some singers hold a raw, deep, human quality that can’t be ignored.
+It chimes within us — the truth or essence of someone, the need to sing, the heart and soul coming out of people who are often really young and probably terrified, yet somehow they shove themselves out there and go for it.

 Over the seasons, judges have included Will.i.am and Sir Tom Jones (still there) and a selection of others including Jessie J, Kylie Minogue, Danny O’Donoghue, Ricky Wilson, Rita Ora, Boy George and Paloma Faith.
 This season, Jennifer Hudson and Gavin Rossdale joined the show, making one of my favourite teams so far.
 They all like different things and explore different singers.

-As a writer, I find so much to take from this show.
+As a writer, I take a lot from this show.

-First, the impact of the singers.
-My favourite singers stay with me, some years after hearing them, even though they didn’t all win.
-It’s like reading a perfect story; once you’ve resonated, it’s hard to forget, and remembering is a joy.
+First, the impact.
+My favourite singers stay with me, years after hearing them, even though they didn’t all win.
+It’s like reading a perfect story; once you’ve resonated, you don’t forget.

 There was Ruth Brown in 2012 (Team Tom, watch Tom’s face as he listens, and is that Will wishing he had her on his team?).
 How come Ruth didn’t win the whole show and everything ever since, with that voice?
-She did really well, got to the live shows, and was then voted out by someone.
-I don’t remember those details, just remember her voice, and Tom Jones saying that the energy seemed to come up out of the ground.
-It was true, she sang like she channelled something deep and essential.
+I remember Tom Jones saying that the energy seemed to come up out of the ground.
+It was true, she sang like she channelled something essential.

 A couple of years later, how did Cody Frost (Team George) not win?
 Really?
-She was all the goosebumps at our house, we fell in love with her tone, her energy, her smile and just everything about this:
+She was all the goosebumps at our house.

-It’s not possible to watch these singers and to still fear failure or rejection, because we all know that they won something with the first note; they did something the moment they opened their mouths and sucked in the air to sing.
+It’s not possible to watch these singers and to still fear failure or rejection, because we all know that they did something the moment they opened their mouths and sucked in air.
 And in a different way, but not that different, that’s what we do when we write — we place our words on a different stage, pour ourselves into it.
-And whether or not we succeed will to a huge extent depend on how much soul we can pour out.
-How much we own our songs and our stories.
-How much we give.
+And whether or not we succeed will to some extent depend on how much soul we give.

 Here’s one who won.
-Andrea Begley (Team Danny – watch his face, too):
+Andrea Begley (Team Danny – watch his face).